CodingPatrick/CodingPatrick/README.md

 Here are some things about me:

 - 🏫 Graduated as a Software Engineer with a Management and Entrepreneurship Option @ uOttawa
-- 💻 Currently doing a Master of Computer Science, Concentration Applied Artificial Intelligence
+- 💻 Currently doing a Master of Computer Science, Concentration Applied Artificial Intelligence @ uOttawa
 - 💬 Python, Java, Go, JavaScript, Elixir, HTML, CSS, Bootstrap, JQuery, React, TypeScript, SpringBoot, Angular, Kotlin